Shahzad Sheikh

 Shahzad Sheikh (Punjabi, شہزاد شیخ) is a Pakistani television and film actor.
 He is the son of Pakistani actor, director and producer Jawed Sheikh.
-He made his acting debut with the television series Dreamers (2011), and has since gained success with starring roles in several successful television series, including the comedy Annie Ki Ayegi Baraat (2012), the teen romance Choti Si Zindagi (2016), the romantic drama Mohabbat Tumse Nafrat Hai (2017), the spiritual drama Alif Allah Aur Insaan (2017), the religious drama Qurban (2017), and the romances Tabeer (2018), Anaa (2019).
-In 2020, his performance in the serial Raaz-e-Ulfat was highly praised.
-In 2021 for the first time, Sheikh played a negative role of Sahil in HUM TV's Phaans.
+He made his acting debut with the television series Dreamers (2011), and has since gained success with starring roles in several successful television series, including the comedy Annie Ki Ayegi Baraat (2012), the teen romance Choti Si Zindagi (2016), the romantic drama Mohabbat Tumse Nafrat Hai (2017), the spiritual drama Alif Allah Aur Insaan (2017), the romantic dramas Qurban (2017), Tabeer (2018), Anaa (2019).

 Sheikh is also known for playing a troubled Punjabi lover in the comedy telefilm Main Kukkoo Aur woh (2013), a cricketer in the sports drama film Main Hoon Shahid Afridi (2013), and an introvert in the romantic comedy film Karachi Se Lahore (2015), both of which were commercially successful at the box office.
-In 2021, Sheikh appeared opposite Kinza Hashmi in the comedy telefilm "Pyar Mein Blind ".
-The film was released on Eid-ul-Adha.
+In 2021, Sheikh appeared opposite Kinza Hashmi in the comedy telefilm Pyar Mein Blind which released on Eid-ul-Adha.
+In 2021, he appeared as charming lieutenant commander Hadi in telefilm Hangor S-131.
+In 2022, he appeared in the freshbreath serial Meray Humnasheen as Dr.Hadi.
+In 2022, he also made his phenomenal act in Ibn-e-Hawwa opposed Hira Mani and Aymen Saleem on Hum TV.

+In December 2022, he appeared in Tere Bina Main Nahi gaining fame alongside Sonya Hussyn and Aiza Awan.

 Early life

 Sheikh was born to actor Javed Sheikh and his wife, Zeenat Mangi, a housewife.
 He has a sister, actress Momal Sheikh.
-He is the nephew of Saleem Sheikh and Behroze Sabzwari and the cousin of Shehroz Sabzwari, all actors.
+He is the nephew of Saleem Sheikh and Behroze Sabzwari and the cousin of Shahroz Sabzwari, all actors.
 He has spent his early life in Larkana, where he attended primary and secondary school.
 He later went to the New York Film Academy, in the United States, to attain his degree in method acting and filmmaking.